Bryonia: Description and ecology

-Bryonies are perennial, tendril-climbing, diclinous or dioecious herbs with palmately lobed leaves and flowers in axillary clusters.
-The fruit is a smooth, globular berry.
+Bryonies are perennial, tendril-climbing herbs with palmately lobed leaves, flowers in axillary clusters, and the fruit is a smooth globular berry.

 Bryonia is used as a food plant by the larvae of some Lepidoptera (butterflies and moths), including the tortrix moth Phtheochroa rugosana (recorded on red bryony, B. dioica) and the cabbage moth (Mamestra brassicae).
 The horticultural value contributes to formation of pest and crop damage by the food plant consumption.

 Use by humans

 Bryonies are occasionally grown in gardens, sometimes accidentally, sometimes deliberately so.
 Some species find use in herbal medicine.
 Generally however, these plants are poisonous, some highly so, and may be fatal if ingested.
 Cucurbitacin glycosides are primarily responsible for the plants' bitterness and emetic effects.

 Variants of the plants' name, such as Bryony, are used in some cultures as female given names.
 They were quite popular in the 18th century.

 The Royal Navy of the United Kingdom named two ships HMS Bryony after the plant.